ETHNOBOTANICAL GARDEN OF OAXACA, SANTO DOMINGO #3

 XIX CENTURY

-In the middle of the XIX century, it was a barracks until 1994, and at the entrance you can see the coat of arms of the army of that time.
+In the middle of the XIX century, it was a barracks of the army until 1994, the buildings were used as bedrooms.
+Actually at the entrance you can see the coat of arms of the army of that time.

-The place was not returned to the church, but in 1998 they began to plant various species of plants native to Oaxaca, not only from the central valleys, but from all regions and climates of this wonderful state.
+The place did not return to the ownership of the church.
+But in 1998 they began to plant various species of plants native to Oaxaca, not only from the central valleys, but from all regions and climates of this wonderful state.

 The place also has a library with information about the plants, a nursery, a seed bank and a herbarium.